-Yr 5
+Yr 6

-I can begin to show some 'relationship' elements in my dance.
 I can show some 'relationship' elements in my dance.
 I can show a variety of 'relationship' elements in my dance.

+I can incorporate a variety of 'relationship' elements and perform with confidence, control and fluency.

 Yr 5 Key Words: Relationships, space, dynamics, elements, matching, mirroring, energy, speed, flow, collaborate, stimulus